Monehin/AFSS07/README.md

   - **Book Club**: Feature for sharing book recommendations
   - **Job Board**: A space for sharing job opportunities and professional networking.
   - **Automation**: Feature to automate some operation for the group
-  - **Donation Management**: A system to track voluntary contributions and donations transparently.
   - **Event Management**: Plan and organize reunions, meetups, and group events with ease.
   - **Group Announcements**: Share news, updates, and achievements in a structured way.